4 Best Types of Grout for a Shower: Explained & Compared

 Unsanded Grout

-Without the presence of sand, unsanded ground is known to shrink because it will hold more water due to its fine texture.
+Without the presence of sand, unsanded grout is known to shrink because it will hold more water due to its fine texture.

-As a result, there is more water displacing the grout until the water evaporates.
-Since there is more water to evaporate, the material left in the grout line appears to have shrunk more because it contained more water by volume to begin with.
+As a result, there’s more water displacing the grout until the water evaporates.
+Since there’s more water to evaporate, the material left in the grout line appears to have shrunk more because it contained more water by volume to begin with.

-Despite these qualities, unsanded grout is the most common choice for shower tiles.
+Despite its shrinking qualities, unsanded grout is the most common choice for shower tiles and makes for great shower grout.
 Because it doesn’t contain sand, unsanded grout has a stickier consistency, making it a better and more adhesive choice for filling vertical, tighter gaps and preventing the fall of tiles.

-Unsanded grout may shrink, but this isn’t a huge issue when dealing with vertical shower tiles bound closer together and requiring a more precise finish.
+Unsanded grout may shrink, but in my opinion, it isn’t a huge issue when dealing with vertical shower tiles bound closer together and requiring a more precise finish.
 Unsanded grout is also a safer option for softer stones, such as marble and limestone, because it doesn’t contain scratchy sand particles.

 Sanded vs. Unsanded Grout: Which Is Better?

 Remember to always finish the job with a grout sealer – especially when working with sanded grout.
-Or you may spend the rest of your natural life trying to clean it!
+Otherwise, you’ll spend the rest of your natural life trying to clean the grout!

-Now that we’ve explored the differences between sanded vs. unsanded grout, let’s dive into the epoxy grout vs. cement grout conversation.
+Now that we’ve explored the differences between sanded vs. unsanded grout, let’s dive into another one of the best shower grouts – epoxy grout vs. cement grout.

 Epoxy Grout for the Win!
 Here’s Why:

-Epoxy grout is a popular choice for showers due to its high water resistance.
+Epoxy grout is a popular choice for shower grout due to its high water resistance.
 Made from resin and fillers, epoxy grout is also highly adhesive as a sealant and bonds well to tiles and other building products

-In fact, epoxy’s durability and adhesiveness makes it an ideal choice in humid climates or places with high moisture and dampness, such as gym showers and indoor swimming pools.
+Epoxy’s durability and adhesiveness make it an ideal choice in humid climates or places with high moisture and dampness, such as gym showers and indoor swimming pools.

 Epoxy’s high stain resistance also makes it an ideal choice for showers.
-Because it requires no sealing, it is less maintenance-heavy.
-That being said, epoxy grout can be difficult to install because the working time is quite short – so it’s usually applied similar to stucco, requiring additional coats.
+Epoxy grout requires no sealing, so it’s less maintenance-dependent.
+However, epoxy grout can be difficult to install because the working time is quite short – so it’s usually applied similarly to stucco, requiring additional coats.

-Highly porous and absorbent, cement grout is more likely to shrink, crack, or break down over time.
+Cement grout, on the other hand, is highly porous and more likely to shrink, crack, or break down over time.
 Cement-based grout is also more likely to become a breeding ground for mold and fungi due to its highly absorbent nature.

 (Did you know mold can show up around a shower within 24 hours?
 Nothing could be worse than taking the time to install cement grout, shower, and have mold show up shortly after.)